XiaozhouCui/contoso-university/readme.md

 - 10 files will be generated in *Pages/Instructors* folder
 - Run the app, at this point, the table only shows the instructors' name and hire date, it doesn't show Office and Courses columns.

-## Load related data in Index page
+## Load related data into Index page
 - Update the IndexModel in *Pages/Instructors*, eagerly load (`.Include()`) the `Instructors` related data `OfficeAssignment` and `Courses`
 - Eagerly load (`.ThenInclude()`) the `Courses` related data `Department`, now `Instructors` contains data from 3 other tables
 - Use **view model**'s property `InstructorData.Instructors` to store instructors that contain related data